AguaClara/String-Digester/TricklingFilter_Final_Report.md

 The team is looking for a novel design that can make traditional filters more cost-effective.
 The team does not believe that there is a lot of room for improvement in just changing the height of the filter.
 This is because increasing height of the filter increases the cost of production exponentially.
 Therefore the team did not investigate this further.

 #### Increasing the Specific Surface Area
 Specific surface area is surface area per volume.
 In order to change the specific surface area of the filter the packing material must be changed.
 To increase specific surface area, the packing material must have more surface area for the same amount of volume.
 Many trickling filters in Honduras, the packing material is gravel or rocks.
-In the US, there has been a lot of research and development of new higher specific surface area packing materials.
+In the United States, there has been a lot of research and development of new higher specific surface area packing materials.
 These materials have a more honeycomb structure.
 Many of these materials are very expensive and would not fit with AguaClara low-cost model.
 Even though using these materials would not be feasible, the team can gain insight into how to make a more efficient filter and then make it low cost.
-Therefore the team thinks this is a good research area to produce the most effective trickling filter.
+Therefore the team thinks this is a good research area to produce an effective trickling filter.

 ##### Ideas for improvement
 The team's idea for improvement of specific surface area would be a novel geometry and material combination.
-Our ideas are string, straws, sheets, BioBalls, and six-pack plastic holder recycling
+Possible ideas include using string, straws, sheets, BioBalls, and six-pack plastic holder recycling

 #### Increasing the $k_{20}$ Value
 The $k_{20}$ value is the reaction rate constant of degradation at 20 degrees Celsius.
 A higher value means that more nutrients or BOD is consumed per day.
 There is a very little available research on $k_{20}$ values of different trickling filters.
 Most research reports just state the value for the filters they were testing.
 A reasonable $k_{20}$ value for an aerobic sludge reactor would be 0.20.
 One of the factors that effects the value is the type of bacteria used and how they are suite to the environment.